cenkerenozbek/GPTMobile/README.md

 # **GPTMobile**

 ## **Overview**
-GPTMobile is a mobile application designed to provide users with seamless interaction with OpenAI's GPT-based chatbot.
+GPTMobile is an android application designed to provide users interaction with OpenAI's GPT-based chatbot.
 The app allows users to send messages, receive responses, and customize their experience with language preferences and visual themes such as day and night modes.

 ## **Features**